DreamerMind/tract-python/README.md

  [![PyPI version](https://badge.fury.io/py/tract_python.svg)](https://badge.fury.io/py/tract_python)
  [![CI](https://github.com/DreamerMind/tract-python/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/DreamerMind/tract-python/actions/workflows/CI.yml)

-[Tract inference engine](https://github.com/sonos/tract) bindings in Python via FFI.
+[tract inference engine](https://github.com/sonos/tract) bindings in Python via FFI.
 It support Neural Network inference from NNEF or ONNX.

 ## Why

+No need to compile tract or have cargo installed, fast install.

 `tract-cli` is very feature-full but reloading a model each time you wish to do an inference is computationaly costy and slow.

+Think `onnxruntime` except it support NNEF, and it is based on tract.

 ## Install